chew-z/itunes.vim/README.md

     \ })
 ```

-## VIM just to play single track in iTunes?
+## Why use VIM just to play single track in iTunes?

 You are right.
 Just add following alias to your .zshrc or whatever shell you use [zsh tested].